Creating an effective content development strategy can be daunting, but more companies are jumping on the content marketing bandwagon. Why?

 Search engine results pages (SERPs) are ranked based on basic SEO best practices, such as incorporating your keyword into your title, URL, and meta description.

-Make your content actionable by using examples, illustrations, charts, and other elements.
-Use storytelling, and share helpful information.
-Make sure you don’t simply regurgitate competitor content but that your audience learns from each piece.
+Use examples, illustrations, charts, and other elements to make your content actionable.
+Use storytelling and share helpful information.
+Ensure you don’t simply regurgitate competitor content but that your audience learns from each piece.

 By leveraging a content hub that supports seamless collaboration, everyone will know when it’s their turn to contribute.
 With Google Docs, you can automate the content creation process by using templates, building an editorial calendar, and assigning collaborator roles all in one place!